 About Nancy Bird Walton

 Nancy Bird Walton was a pioneering Australian aviator and founder of the Australian Women Pilots’ Association.
-She spent the first four years of her life in Kew, later launching her career flying planes in outback NSW, Europe and the United States.
+Born in the small NSW town of Kew, she later launched her career flying planes in outback NSW, Europe and the United States.

 Adventurer, patriot and trailblazer, Nancy forever changed how women were seen, both on the ground and in the skies.

-The Western Sydney International Airport at Badgerys Creek is to be named in her honour.
+The Western Sydney International Airport at Badgerys Creek has been named in her honour.

 Location